mkoohafkan/dssrip2/README.md

 options(dss.monolith = TRUE)
 ```

-By default, `dssrip2` will install HEC-Monolith to your
-`%LOCALAPPDATA%` folder, but this can be overridden.
-If the option
-`dss.monolith` is set to `TRUE`, `dssrip2` will interpret the
-`dss.home` option as the HEC-Monolith directory path.

 ### Existing HEC-DSSVue install

-If you don't want to use the HEC-Monolith libraries, `dssrip2` can
+If you don't want to use the HEC-Monolith libraries, `{dssrip2}` can
 connect to an existing HEC-DSSVue program installation instead.
 To use this option, both a 64-bit install of HEC-DSSVue and a 64-bit
 JDK are required.
 To load DSS functionality, call